Caring for your new baby

 Ensuring adequate ventilation without direct drafts will make the lambs more comfortable, as well as reduce the moisture, animal odors and gasses that can cause respiratory illnesses such as pneumonia.
 If you can smell ammonia in the barn, or if you see condensation on the walls or ceiling, it may be a sign that the barn does not have adequate ventilation for your newborn lamb.
 Windows, fans and inlets around the ceiling perimeter allow fresh, cold air from the outside to mix with warm air before coming into contact with the lambs.

-With a few advance preparations and supplies on hand, you can be prepared to give your new lamb a healthy start at life, and enjoy his presence for years to come.
+With a few advance preparations and supplies on hand, you can be prepared to give your new lamb a healthy start at life.